 Where would you love to travel next?

-Having never been anywhere in Asia, I am drawn to Vietnam and its history, and would love to see the ruins in Hoi An before traveling down its coastal route visiting the various hidden bays and caves.
+Having never been anywhere in Asia, I am drawn to Vietnam and its history, and would love to see the ruins in Hoi An before travelling down its coastal route visiting the various hidden bays and caves.
 I am a food fanatic and would love to explore the local delicacies in the busy markets.

 Which book, film or artwork captures Chile the most?